dotnet/docs/docs/orleans/grains/grain-extensions.md

 ### Deactivate extension implementation

-Next, you implement the `GrainDeactivateExtension` class, which provides the implementation for the `Deactivate` method.
+Next, implement the `GrainDeactivateExtension` class, which provides the implementation for the `Deactivate` method.

 To access the target grain, you retrieve the `IGrainContextAccessor` from the constructor.
 It's injected when creating the extension with dependency injection.